 Ski Areas: Click here to find the latest climate advocacy opportunities.

 Ski Industry Climate Change Policy

-- Educate the public and resort guests about the dependence of winter sports on natural ecosystems and the potential impacts of climate change on the winter recreation experience; educate guests on how they can help reduce GHG emissions.
+- Educate the public and resort guests about the dependence of winter sports on natural ecosystems, the potential impacts of climate change on the winter recreation experience, and how they can reduce their GHG emissions.

-- Raise policy maker awareness of the dependence of winter sports on natural ecosystems and the potential impacts of climate change on the winter recreation experience.
+- Make members of Congress aware of the dependence of winter sports on natural ecosystems and the potential impacts of climate change on the winter recreation experience.

-- Advocate the national reduction of GHG emissions through legislative, regulatory or voluntary measures.
+- Advocate for the national reduction of GHG emissions through legislative, and regulatory measures.

-- Support sound, science-based solutions to climate change, including the use of renewable energy technologies.
+- Support science-based solutions to climate change, including the use of renewable energy technologies.